 Practical perspectives on complex business litigation, California law, and dispute resolution from the attorneys at Tajima LLP.

 Jackie Levien has been elevated to Partner at Tajima LLP, effective April 1, 2026.
-Jackie has been an integral part of the firm since its inception, bringing experience from Latham & Watkins LLP and a proven track record of securing exceptional results in high-stakes litigation.
+Jackie has been an integral part of the firm since its inception, bringing experience from Latham & Watkins LLP.

 White & Case highlighted the RTI / Matulich arbitration — in which Chase Tajima served as lead counsel — in its global analysis of data center and digital infrastructure disputes.